 4. Pizza Land, 1801 Lawrence Avenue East, Scarborough

 Pizza Land, as the name suggests, is best known for their pizza.
 But almost everything on their menu is equally as delicious.
 I usually order a plate of BBQ wings, Shish Taouk or their home burger with fries.
 When I’m in the mood for fresh and wholesome comfort food I head here.
-There’s something for everyone and the quality is always consistent.
-I give them points for being clean and having ample seating with large tables, which makes it a great spot for families.
+There’s usually something for everyone and the quality is more or less consistent.
+I give them points for being clean and having ample seating with large tables, which makes it suitable for families.
 When you’re finished, head next door to Patisserie Royale for dessert!

 Ask anyone what they think about Kara Mia, and I’ll halal bet you it will always be something positive.
-I don’t think I’ve ever heard anything negative about their food or service.
-It might get busy on a weekend, and since the Vaughan location is rather small, that’s the only downside I can see.
-But in terms of food quality, professionalism and culinary expertise, Kara Mia ranks high.
+I don’t think I’ve ever heard anything negative about their food or service – except that there portion sizes are getting smaller.
+It might get busy on a weekend, reservations are a must.
+But in terms of food quality, professionalism and culinary expertise, Kara Mia ranks well.
 Their Italian inspired menu has morphed over the years to include some homely favourites like burgers and steak.
-But Chef Abdurrahim’s take is always stellar and rises above expectations.
+But Chef Abdurrahim’s take rises above expectations.
 I highly recommend their Peppercorn Steak with Saffron Poutine.
 Read our FULL REVIEW here.

 5. Restoran Malaysia, 815 Major Mackenzie Drive East, Richmond Hill